Evaluation of CZT Detector Performance in Alpha and Gamma Spectrometry: Setup and Electronics

 \section{Setup and Electronics}

-The samples were placed on simple PCBs.
-The PCBs were designed in such a way that both sides of the pad detectors were accessible.
-The PCBs were then placed inside a metal enclosure, as shown in figure \ref{fig:Box}.
-The signal line from the Detector Under Test (DUT) to the first amplification stage was kept as short as possible to reduce induced noise.
+Five planar CZT sensors grown by the Vertical Gradient Freeze (VGF) method were studied.
+Each sensor had 100~nm thick gold electrodes at both interfaces, the geometrical parameters of the samples are shown in table \ref{tab:parameters}.
+Electrical connections were established by attaching bonding wires to the gold electrodes with conductive adhesive and wire-bonding them to the Printed Circuit Board (PCB) pads.
+The described assembly resulted in a semi-Ohmic contact configuration~\cite{b}.
+This introduces a parasitic capacitance that is small compared to the bulk capacitance.
+The PCBs were placed inside a metal enclosure.
+The top cover included a 3 mm thick lead layer with a centered, 1 mm diameter collimator opening.
+The PCB hosting the Detector Under Test (DUT) is placed on the 3D printed holder, keeping the detector lined up underneath the collimator.
+The signal line from the DUT to the first amplification stage was kept as short as possible to reduce induced noise.

 The electrical behaviors reflected in the IV and CV characteristics were studied by using Keithley 2410 source meter, Keithley 6487 picoammeter and Agilent E4980A LCR meter.
+Two irradiation setups were developed to study the response of the samples, as schematically illustrated in figure \ref{fig:BD_combined}.

-To test the gamma response of the samples, the enclosure was connected to the readout amplification chain featuring the Cremat CR-150-R5 CSP evaluation board with the Cremat CR-111-R2.1 charge sensitive preamplifier (CSP) module and CAEN DT5781 Multi-Channel Analyzer (MCA) acting as a shaper along its MCA functions.
+To test the gamma response of the samples, the enclosure was connected to the readout amplification chain featuring the Cremat CR-150-R5 CSP evaluation board with the Cremat CR-111-R2.1 Charge Sensitive Preamplifier (CSP) module and CAEN DT5781 Multi-Channel Analyzer (MCA) acting as a shaper along its MCA functions.
 The MCA parameters (rise time, decay time, trigger threshold, trigger hold-off) were tuned based on the preamplifier step-like pulse response.
-Schematic of the setup is shown in figure \ref{fig:BD1}.
 CAEN MCA gain was set to the highest value of 10 and the range was set to 0.3 V peak to peak (Vpp).
+The MCA response to the pulse generator signals was recorded and shown to be linear over the 0.3 Vpp voltage range.

-Signal Efficiency (SE) and waveform measurements with a laboratory alpha source were carried out using the Cividec C6 fast charge amplifier, which includes a built-in shaper.
-The Cividec amplifier was connected to the Amptek MCA-8000D, as shown in figure \ref{fig:BD2}.
-The internal logic of the Amptek MCA-8000D is optimized for positive peaks and expects unipolar pulses.
+Spectroscopy and waveform measurements with an alpha source were carried out by using the Cividec C6 fast charge amplifier, which includes a built-in shaper.
+It was connected to the Amptek MCA-8000D.
+The internal logic of the MCA is optimized for positive peaks and expects unipolar pulses.
 Thus, a positive offset is required to detect negative signals.
-The measurement setup and bias configuration produced positive pulses at the Amptek MCA-8000D input.
+Since the employed measurement setup and bias configuration produced positive pulses at the Amptek MCA-8000D input, no further adjustments were required.